 For investors, there will be a large supply of similar investor units being put on the market for rent.
-Hence there will be competition for renters with other investor condominiums.
+Hence there will be competition for renters from other investor condominiums.
 For those intending to flip the property, there will be similar competition as well.

 Ultimately, new launch condominiums are a good way to get into the Manhattan market.
 They are more expensive than resales, but the appeal of appreciation during construction, fancy amenities and higher rental yield can make this a great way to invest in Manhattan property.

 1) 60 Riverside Blvd in Upper West Side.
 Negotiated phenomenal concessions from developer for client’s $3.2 million, three-bedroom purchase, earning a cover story in the New York Times, “Developers Cease Condo Incentives.”
 The development has 40,000 square feet of amenities and new projects in the area will increase entertainment and shopping options for residents.

 2) The Sutton.
 Represented multiple buyers immediately after sales started, gaining most favorable pricing.
 Large casement windows, high ceilings and location close to top Fortune 500 companies were decision drivers.
 Always rented at premium rents.